 That said, you can also use a 24-70mm lens at something like 40-ish mm while stopping down the aperture to get a larger depth of field.
 It all depends on how interesting the rest of the scene is.

-If it is the crux of the golden hour, about the time when the blue hour starts to make its presence felt, you could prefer a wide angle lens and set it to a large depth of field (use a small aperture).
-The sky is blue with the setting sun still holding up one corner with bright hues of yellow, red and orange.
-You can play around with these colors, exposing for the background and use a strobe to light the subjects.
+If it is the crux of the golden hour, about the time when the blue hour starts to make its presence felt, you could prefer a wide-angle lens and set it to a large depth of field (use a small aperture).
+The sky is blue with the setting sun still holding up one corner with bright hues of yellow, red, and orange.
+You can play around with these colors, exposing for the background, and use a strobe to light the subjects.
 A large depth of field incorporating the background becomes imperative.

 When photographing a woman, try to place your camera slightly higher so that she is looking up rather than down.
 This has several advantages.
-First, her jawline is tighter and firmer and there is a very little possibility of a double chin.
+First, her jawline is tighter and firmer and there is very little possibility of a double chin.
 Second, her body appears thinner and in proportion, which is always a good thing as well.

-The problem is when you are shooting a couple shot, you have to photograph both the man and the woman together.
+The problem is when you are shooting a couple of shots, you have to photograph both the man and the woman together.
 That means two postures that should complement each other perfectly.
 Plus, one camera angle that would complement both the man and the woman.
 There are several parameters that tend to go into deciding what camera angle to shoot from when you are photographing a couple.

 If the woman is much shorter than the man, then shoot from an angle that is slightly looking down on her.
 That said, you can experiment with the angle, shooting from a lower angle or higher angle with different backgrounds and focal lengths to see what works.
 One of the tricks is to use a wide-zoom lens and zoom in from a distance.